joffreyBerrier/vue-spreadsheet/README.md

   :disable-sort-thead                  | Array      | That contains the disabled th :loading                             | Boolean    | True => Hidden TbodyData / show slot loader | false => contrary
   :parent-scroll-element               | Object     | That contains the HTML attribute which overflow-y: scroll (by-default is 'html')
-    ....                               |            | That contains a top and left position you want to add to the select :select-position                     | Object     | That contains a top and left position you want to add to the select :submenu-tbody                       | Array      | That contains the submenu-tbody :submenu-thead                       | Array      | That contains the submenu-thead
+  :select-position                     | Object     | That contains a top and left position you want to add to the select :submenu-tbody                       | Array      | That contains the submenu-tbody :submenu-thead                       | Array      | That contains the submenu-thead